Beginning the Application Process

 LLM Eligibility Requirements

-In general, applicants should have a first professional degree in law to be considered for admission to the LLM program.
+Applicants should have a first professional degree in law to be eligible for admission to the LLM program.

 The Law School Admission Council (LSAC) is a not-for-profit organization that provides products and services to support candidates and schools through the law school admission process.
 LSAC provides a list of minimum degree requirements to be eligible for admission to the bar in a particular country or area, which can be helpful to evaluate your eligibility for admission to our LLM program.